dominicbosch/webapi-eca/README.md

     cd webapi-eca
     npm install

+In case you receive an error containing following warning "WARN This failure might be due to the use of legacy binary "node"":

+    install nodejs-legacy

 Get your [redis](http://redis.io/) instance up and running ( and find the port for the config file below ) or create your own `js/persistence.js`.